Freakwill/pyrimidine/paper/paper.md

 ```

 ### Mixin classes

 These classes also inherit from the mixin class `IterativeMixin`, responsible for the iteration, including data export for visualization.
 When developing a new algorithm, the crucial step is to override the `transition` method, which is invoked in all iterative algorithms.
 In the context of genetic algorithms, the `transition` method primarily comprises `mutate` and `cross`, representing the crossover and mutation methods.

-As subclasses of `IterativeMixin`, `FitnessMixin` is created to execute the iterative algorithm aiming to maximize fitness, while `ContainerMixin` and `PopulationMixin` represent their "swarm" forms.
+As subclasses of `IterativeMixin`, `FitnessMixin` is created to execute the iterative algorithm aiming to maximize fitness, while `ContainerMixin` and `PopulationMixin` represent their "collective" forms.

 Metaclasses define what the algorithm is, while mixin classes specify what the algorithm does.
-When designing a new algorithm that may differ from GA, it is recommended to inherit from the mixin classes initially.
+When designing a new algorithm that may much differ from GA, it is recommended to inherit from the mixin classes initially, though it is not coercive.

 Four mixin classes are presented below, along with the corresponding inheritance arrows.